Seby Zavala Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff ranks 10th in MLB with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Angels has a collective nine K/9, the 10th-best in the league.

-- The Angels' 4.14 team ERA ranks 15th across all league pitching staffs.
+- The Angels have the 15th-ranked team ERA among all MLB pitching staffs (4.07).

-- Angels pitchers combine to rank 14th in baseball in home runs allowed (85 total, 1.1 per game).
+- The Angels rank 13th in baseball in home runs allowed (86 total, 1.1 per game).

-- Detmers makes the start for the Angels, his 14th of the season.
-He is 1-5 with a 4.02 ERA and 84 strikeouts in 69 1/3 innings pitched.
+- Barria (2-2) takes the mound for the Angels in his fifth start of the season.
+He's put together a 2.33 ERA in 46 1/3 innings pitched, with 40 strikeouts.

-- The lefty last appeared on Wednesday against the Los Angeles Dodgers, when he tossed seven scoreless innings while giving up two hits.
+- In his most recent appearance -- out of the bullpen on Sunday, June 18 -- the righty tossed three scoreless innings against the Kansas City Royals while surrendering two hits.

-- The 23-year-old has amassed a 4.02 ERA and 10.9 strikeouts per nine innings across 13 games this season, while giving up a batting average of .251 to his opponents.
+- The 26-year-old has a 2.33 ERA and 7.8 strikeouts per nine innings across 16 games this season, while allowing a batting average of .207 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.